gzc/kicksystems/fsck_and_journaling.md

 # FSCK and Journaling

 fsck is short for "file system consistency check".
+Journaling (also known as write-ahead logging